wp-plugins/pinterest-pin-it-button/readme.txt

 ###Additional Features Available in Pinterest "Pin It" Button PRO:###

 * 30 Custom "Pin It" Button Designs to choose from
+* Option to show "Pin It" button for each image on hover
-* Facebook, Twitter & Google +1 sharing button included
+* Facebook, Twitter, Google +1 & LinkedIn sharing buttons included
 * Allow featured images to be pre-selected when pinning
 * Automatic Upgrades & Priority Support